smarmau/asknews_mlb/README.md

-# MLB Betting Bot
+# MLB LLM/AI Betting Bot

-Welcome to the MLB Betting Bot!
-This project leverages advanced machine learning models to analyze Major League Baseball (MLB) games and make informed betting recommendations.
-The bot integrates cutting-edge AI forecasting from AskNews to provide top-tier insights into MLB matchups.
+Welcome to the MLB Betting Bot.
+This project leverages advanced machine forecast learning models to analyze Major League Baseball (MLB) games and make informed betting recommendations.
+The bot integrates forecasting from AskNews to provide top-tier insights into MLB matchups, using a state of the art forecating process.
+In addition it also utilized generalizable LLM models from GPT4, Claude and LLAMA for comparison.

 ## Features